The Masterpiece Society

 responsible for individual personality, choice of vocation,

-place in society, etc., etc. This is in fact a fantasy
+place in society, becoming an individual "masterpiece", etc., etc.

-based on 20th century limitations in understanding humanity.
+It is in fact a fantasy based on 20th century limitations in

 A colony established in the 22nd century and attempting to run